American Silversmiths

 picture

-• Alternate Mark for J & N RICHARDSON.
+• Alternate Mark.
+For J & N RICHARDSON.

 picture

-• Alternate Mark for J & N RICHARDSON.
+• Alternate Mark.
+For J & N RICHARDSON.

 picture

-• Alternate Mark supposedly for J & N RICHARDSON, but almost certainly a forgery.
+• Alternate Mark.
+Supposedly for J & N RICHARDSON, but almost certainly a forgery.

 picture

-• Coffeepot by Joseph and Nathaniel Richardson, c 1780
+• Example: Coffeepot by Joseph and Nathaniel Richardson, circa 1780, in Private Collection.
+H: 13 1/2"

 wt 37 oz, 15 dwt